19 July 2017

 We slowly climbed back to the top of the hill, feeling quite glad we didn’t have to run up it, especially once the mud had been churned up by hundreds of other feet.
 Back on the windy field there was at least some sun to stand and chat in, although it was sinking lower and the shadows getting longer by the minute.

 The first runners began to appear over the top of the hill surprisingly quickly, given they’d just run around five miles, most of it up hill.
-The order of the first Spitfires was fairly predictable, Ian, Andy, Gerry and Sam were first.
 They seemed to deal with the hill with relative ease.
 There was also a lot less mud on legs than I’d expected, although none of them could be exactly called clean.
-To their credit, the Spitfires all ran up the hill, although the same couldn’t be said for all the runners taking part.
-Some seemed to run out of steam half way up the steepest part and almost crawled to the top.
+Some ran the whole way up the hill, others seemed to run out of steam half way up the steepest part and almost crawled to the top.

 As expected, Commando was a little further towards the back of the pack than he would normally be.
 His fitness is slowly coming back but nowhere near as fast as he’d like.
 Once he’d crossed the finish line he joined me and the rest of the finishers turned cheerers and grumbled about how slow he was.
 No amount of pointing out that most people who’d been as ill as he has wouldn’t be running at all, never mind tackling a hill I could barely walk up, made any difference.
 Neither did pointing out how many perfectly fit people were still out on the course and would love to be able to run as fast as he just had.